Want to know what moving across country and eating like junk does to your skin? Sigh… I’m a living testimony.

 - 2 drops essential oils (like tea tree, lavender, lemon, etc.)

 Mix ingredients together in a bowl.
-You do not want to use metal utensils or bowls because of te bentonite clay.
+You do not want to use metal utensils or bowls because of the bentonite clay.
 It doesn’t like metal.
-With a clean face, wet face with warm water, and apply the mask all over.
+Starting with a clean face, apply warm water followed by the mask.
 Don’t put it near your eyes or on your eyelids.
 Allow to completely dry, about 20-30 minutes.
 Wash off with warm water and apply a moisturizer.
 I usually just use plain olive or jojoba oil.
-Reveal fresh rejuvenated skin.
+Reveal fresh, rejuvenated skin.

-Have you make your own DIY face mask before?
+Have you made your own DIY face mask before?